 - Advocacy support, information and referral to non-beneficiary intimate partners to assure they receive continued care.

 - Confidential counseling to service members or their beneficiaries who experienced abuse at a different stage of their life.
-Reach out to your nearest FAP office to learn if there is space available for this opportunity.

 - Intake, risk and safety assessments